General Conference Information

 Q. Does CISSMUN recommend a specific hotel for participating schools?

 Ans.
-We recommend the Grand Metropark Jiayou or Ramada Plaza Pudong.
+We recommend the Grand Metropark Jiayou, the Diamond Court Residence or Ramada Plaza Pudong.
 Details and room rates can be found under the Accommodation tab on the CISSMUN website.
-Both hotels are within walking distance of the Concordia campus.
+All three hotels are within walking distance of the Concordia campus.

 Q. What is the neighborhood like around the hotels?

 Ans.
-The Grand Metropark and Ramada Plaza Pudong are located in Jinqiao, the same suburb as the Concordia campus.
+The Grand Metropark, the Diamond Court Residence and Ramada Plaza Pudong are located in Jinqiao, the same suburb as the Concordia campus.
 The immediate surroundings are very green and pretty quiet.
 Within 15 minute’s walk there are dozens of restaurants and places to shop.
 It’s a safe and convenient expatriate enclave, but a little dull and fairly expensive.

 Q. Are the hotels within walking distance of the subway?